 FreshBooks is considered one of the best accounting software for service-based startups that intend to stay small.
 This software offers a range of features designed to streamline invoicing and expense tracking.

 Wave is an accounting software option that offers invoicing and accounting services, making it an attractive choice for startups with low invoicing needs.
-This software also provides additional services such as payroll, bookkeeping, and accounting, which come at a cost.
+This software also provides additional services, including payroll, bookkeeping, and accounting, which incur an extra cost.

 4. QuickBooks Online